nissymori/mahjax/docs/no_red_mahjong.md

 - `round_mode="half"` runs East-South progression with `round_limit=8`.

 In multi-round modes, the next-round transition behavior is controlled by `next_round_style` (see [API](api.md#round-transition-style-next_round_style)).

+`env.observe_privileged(state)` returns the same dict plus `others_hand` `(3, 34)` — the other three players' concealed hands in seat-relative order (right / across / left).
+That is hidden information: use it for centralised critics and analysis, never for a policy that will face real opponents.